 Heavy soil cycle leaving residue

-This step-by-step repair guide walks you through fixing heavy soil cycle leaving residue on your KitchenAid KDFE204KPS.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide will help you tackle the heavy soil cycle leaving residue issue on your KitchenAid KDFE204KPS.
+With the right tools and parts, you can complete this repair in about 1–2 hours, saving yourself a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.

-- White or gritty film left on glasses and plates after a heavy soil cycle completes
+- White or gritty film left on glasses and plates after the heavy soil cycle completes

 - Food particles remain stuck to dishes despite selecting the heavy wash setting